mike-works/vscode-fundamentals/docs/README.md

 <br><br><br><br>

-## It's built using web technology, for web developers, the [OSS](https://en.wikipedia.org/wiki/Open-source_software) way
+## It's built using web technology, for web developers, the Open Source way

 👩‍💻 Delivering on features __and__ an ecosystem that's easy to jump into